sadeq220/docs/microservice/README.md

 > These services are built around business capabilities and independently deployable by fully automated deployment machinery.
 > There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies.

+Characteristics of microservice architecture:
+- Componentization via Services
+    - **Component** definition: component is a unit of software that is independently replaceable and upgradeable.
+    - two form of components are *library* and *service*.
+    - Components are a form of module, with the additional property of independent replacement.
+- Organized around Business Capabilities
+    - each microservice should represent one specific **business domain**
+    - Consequently the teams are cross-functional, including the full range of skills required for the development: user-experience, database, and project management.

 ### Cloud native applications
 More applications are being deployed to the cloud(because of cost management) so write the application `cloud native` from the beginning.